AliceNN-ucdenver/Iasa/career.md

 Think about how Taylor Swift handles setbacks.
 When she faced public criticism or industry challenges, she didn't just defend herself—she used those experiences as fuel for her next creative phase.
 She literally turned her challenges into chart-topping albums.
 That's feed forward thinking.

+As she put it: "There are going to be people along the way who will try to undercut your success or take credit for your accomplishments or your fame, but, if you just focus on the work and you don't let those people sidetrack you, someday when you get where you're going you'll look around and you will know that it was you and the people who love you who put you there.
+And that will be the greatest feeling in the world."

 Apply this to your career: instead of getting stuck in analysis paralysis about past mistakes, focus on creating your future success story.
 What does your next level look like?
 What skills do you need to develop?
 What relationships do you need to build?
 What visibility do you need to create?

+Rey understood this when she said: "The belonging you seek is not behind you, it is ahead."
+Your career isn't about where you came from; it's about where you're going.

 ## How You'll Know It's Working